Alexander I of Yugoslavia: Balkan Wars

-On 24 July 1914, Alexander was one of the first Serbian officials to see the Austrian ultimatum of July 23, 1914 as containing terms deliberately written to inspire rejection.
-Turning to Russia for help, Alexander was advised to help the ultimatum as much as he could.
-Alexander was late to say he "went as far as an independent could" to accept the ultimatum, as Serbia accepted all of the terms except for the one demanding that Austrian police officers investigating the assassination of Archduke Franz Ferdinand could operate on Serbian soil with the powers of arrest, which would have been the effective end of Serbia as an independent state.
+On 24 July 1914, Alexander was one of the first Serbian officials to see the Austrian ultimatum issued the previous day as containing terms deliberately written to inspire rejection.
+Turning to Russia for help, Alexander was advised to accept the ultimatum as much as he could.
+Alexander would later say he "went as far as an independent could" to accept the ultimatum, as Serbia accepted all of the terms except for the one demanding that Austrian police officers investigating the assassination of Archduke Franz Ferdinand could operate on Serbian soil with the powers of arrest, which would have been the effective end of Serbia as an independent state.
 As expected, the Austrians declared war on Serbia, and Alexander threw himself into preparing his nation's defense.
-In a letter to King Nicholas of Montenegro, Alexander wrote: "God has willed yet again that the Serbian people should give their lives for Serbs everywhere ...
+In a letter to his maternal grandfather, King Nicholas I of Montenegro, Alexander wrote: "God has willed yet again that the Serbian people should give their lives for Serbs everywhere ...
 I pray for the support of my dear and wise forefathers".

+World War I

-At the outbreak of World War I he was the nominal supreme commander of the Royal Serbian Army; true command was in the hands of the Chief of Staff of Supreme Headquarters, a position held by Stepa Stepanović (during the mobilisation), Radomir Putnik (1914–1915), Petar Bojović (1916–1917) and Živojin Mišić (1918).
-The Serbian Army distinguished itself in the battles at Cer and at the Drina (the Battle of Kolubara) in 1914, scoring victories against the invading Austro-Hungarian forces and evicting them from the country.
+At the outbreak of World War I, he was the nominal supreme commander of the Serbian army; true command was in the hands of the Chief of Staff of Supreme Headquarters, a position held successively by Stepa Stepanović (during the mobilisation), Radomir Putnik (1914–1915), Petar Bojović (1916–1917) and Živojin Mišić (1918).
+The Serbian army distinguished itself in the battles at Cer and at the Drina (the Battle of Kolubara) in 1914, scoring victories against the invading Austro-Hungarian forces and evicting them from the country.

-The British historian Max Hastings described the Royal Serbian Army in 1914 as the toughest army in Europe and also the most egalitarian, with none of the distinctions of rank that characterized the other European armies, exemplified by how the Serbian Army was the only army in Europe where officers would shake hands with the other ranks.
-However, the Serbian Army suffered major shortages of equipment with a third of the men called up in August 1914 having no rifles or ammunition, and new recruits being advised to bring their own boots and clothing as there were no uniforms for them.
+The British historian Max Hastings described the Serbian army in 1914 as the toughest army in Europe and also the most egalitarian, with none of the distinctions of rank that characterized the other European armies, exemplified by how the Serbian army was the only army in Europe where officers would shake hands with the other ranks.
+However, the Serbian army suffered major shortages of equipment, with a third of the men called up in August 1914 having no rifles or ammunition, and new recruits being advised to bring their own boots and clothing as there were no uniforms for them.
 Alexander ordered the Serbian police to conduct searches of houses all over Serbia to see if there were any rifles and ammunition to be seized for the army.